Priyanuj09/BDFD-Templates/Music/Play/README.md

 - Track (Value : 0)

-Code Scripting Language is BDScript 2

 # Note
 - It works on some users only
+- Script Language - ` BDScript 2 `

 # Screenshots
 #1 - Playing Track